mikedilger/gossip/docs/INSTALLATION.md

 With [scoop](https://scoop.sh/) on **Microsoft Windows**: `scoop install extras/gossip` from [scoop extras bucket](https://github.com/ScoopInstaller/Extras).

+## Common issues
+- **Linux (AppImage)**: commonly used AppImageLauncher doesn't work with this image so far, manual run can't be used while AppImageLauncher installed on machine, proceed with the .deb
+- **Linux (Flatpak)**: if used altogether with Flatsel, user must gain privilege for at least a single folder location in order to be able adding an attachment for the note later on.

 ## Building from Source

 ### Step 0 - Possible Reset of Master Branch